American Rescue Plan Act (ARPA) / SLFRF

-The American Rescue Plan Act (ARPA) of 2021 established the Coronavirus State and Local Fiscal Recovery Fund (SLFRF) which provides $350 billion to state and local governments across the nation for the response to and recovery from the COVID-19 pandemic.
-Each city that received funding through ARPA must appropriate how the funds will be used before the end of 2024, and the funds must be spent before the end of 2026.
+The American Rescue Plan Act (ARPA) of 2021 established the Coronavirus State and Local Fiscal Recovery Fund (SLFRF) which provided $350 billion to state and local governments across the nation for the response to and recovery from the COVID-19 pandemic.
+Each city that received ARPA funding were required to obligate their funds before the end of 2024, and the funds must be spent before the end of 2026.

-ARPA reporting is due by April 30th each year for non-entitlement cities (NEUs), and on a quarterly basis for entitlement cities.
-Cities are required to submit an annual report through 2027.
-Click to access the Department of Treasury’s reporting portal.
-If you use ID.me to sign, please access the portal, https://www.id.me/about
+ARPA compliance reports are due by April 30 each year for non-entitlement cities (NEUs), and on a quarterly basis for entitlement cities.
+Cities are required to submit the compliance reports through 2027.

 Latest Resources